Wesley (name)

-Wesley is a name with an Anglo-Norman etymology.
-The "wes" portion of the name refers to the Western cardinal direction, while the word "lea" refers to a field, pasture, or other clearing in a forest.
-Thus, the name's origin refers to a "western lea," or a field to the west.
+Wesley is a name with an Anglo-Saxon (Old English) etymology.
+It is derived from the surname "Westlēah".
+The "Wes" portion of the name refers to the cardinal direction "West"; the "ley" portion is from "lēah", meaning a field, pasture, meadow, or other clearing in a forest.
+Thus, the name's origin refers to a "western lēah," or a field to the west.

-The name was predominantly used as a surname until John Wesley, founder of the Methodist church, inspired some parents to name their sons after him.
+The name was predominantly used as a surname until John Wesley, founder of the Methodist movement, inspired some parents to name their sons after him.